Mile Auto car insurance review

 Mile Auto car insurance reviews and complaints

 On Trustpilot, Mile Auto boasts a 4.5 out of 5 rating from over 100 customers, a high score for a small brand that serves only a few states.
 The company does ask its customers to leave a rating on Trustpilot, and it typically responds to negative reviews within a week.
+Trustpilot rates Mile Auto at 4.1 stars out of 5 based on 115 reviews.

 Positive reviews focus on Mile Auto’s cheap rates and helpful answers from customer service during office hours.
 On the other hand, negative reviews cite problems with a short window to send in odometer pictures and no ability to update your payment details online.
 Customers give the company solid marks during the claims process overall.